MahboobMMonza/MeshIslandGenerator/README.md

 own switch as described below.
 The name of the file where the generated mesh will be stored as binary.

+#### Cities

+Cities can also be rendered on islands, with roads connecting each city to a captial city.
+The option for this feature is `-c`, and input details can be found below.
+The capital city is displayed as a red dot, with other cities shown as black dots.
+The roads are shown as black line segments.
+The roads show the shortest distance from the capital city to the other cities.
+The shortest distance is defined as the least number of tiles required to traverse from a source tile to a target tile.
+Tiles are used as the distance metric since cities are always located at the centre of a tile, in order to be dual to rivers, which flow along edges and corners of the tile.
+Additionally, tile sizes are typically the same, so the distance from one centroid to its neighbouring centroid is almost the same in relaxed Voronoi meshes, with generally negligible differences in distance.

 ```
 usage: java -jar island.jar -m <mode> -i <input file> -o <output
             file> [option 1] arg1 [option 2] arg2 ...
 Help
- -a,--aquifers <arg>       The number of aquifers :: MIN = 0
+ -a,--aquifers <arg>       The maximum number of aquifers :: MIN = 0
  -at,--aquifertype <arg>   Aquifer type :: Default is Basic
  -b,--biomes <arg>         Biome type :: Default is Desert
  -e,--altitude <arg>       Elevation type :: Default is Normal
  -h,--help                 Show usage help
  -i,--input <arg>          Input Option :: This is a required option
- -l,--lakes <arg>          The number of lakes :: MIN = 0
+ -l,--lakes <arg>          The maximum number of lakes :: MIN = 0
  -lt,--laketype <arg>      Lake type :: Default is Basic
  -m,--mode <arg>           Mode type :: This is a required option
  -mt,--moisture <arg>      Moisture type :: Default is Normal
  -o,--output <arg>         Output Option :: This is a required option
- -r,--rivers <arg>         The number of rivers :: MIN = 0
+ -r,--rivers <arg>         The maximum number of rivers :: MIN = 0
+ -c,--cities <arg>         The number of cities :: MIN = 0
  -s,--seed <arg>           Seed :: Provides a random seed if not provided
  -sh,--shape <arg>         Shape type :: Default is Round
  -so,--soil <arg>          Soil Absorption Type :: Default is Normal